risonsimon/youtube-notes/README.md

 # YouTube Notes Generator

 This Python script generates notes from YouTube video transcripts using AI.
-It fetches the transcript, generates summarized notes, and saves them in both text and PDF formats.
+It fetches the transcript, generates summarized notes, and saves them in both markdown and PDF formats.

 ## Features

 - Fetch transcripts from YouTube videos
 - Generate summarized notes using AI (Gemini)
-- Save notes in text and PDF formats
+- Save notes in markdown and PDF formats
 - Copy notes to clipboard (optional)

 ## Prerequisites